As an owner or manager of land in the coastal margin, find out about your responsibilities and how to manage public access.

 You can use a dedication to:

-- provide a legal public right of access to land (eg woodland) that would not otherwise be covered by the CROW Act
+- provide a legal public right of access to land that would not otherwise be covered by the CROW Act, for example woodland

 - make sure that public access remains available even if the land ceases to be open access land

-- allow public access to areas in the ECP coastal margin that are usually excepted land
+- allow public access to areas in the coastal margin that are usually excepted land

-You can also allow additional recreational activities to take place on your open access land by relaxing or removing one or more of the general restrictions, eg to allow people to ride horses.
+You can also allow additional recreational activities to take place on your land by relaxing or removing one or more of the general restrictions, for example to allow people to ride horses.
 This can be done either through a permanent dedication, or by agreeing to a ‘direction’ that makes this change indefinitely or for a specified period of time.

 Contact the Open Access Contact Centre for further advice on dedicating land or relaxing or removing general restrictions.